 - Learn Traditional Dyeing

-- Dinner and conversation with Dungtsho, an herbal medicine doctor
+- Dinner and conversation with Dungtsho, a traditional herbal medicine doctor

 Aum Karma will prepare a homemade lunch for us and then share the traditional natural dyeing process of textiles, which she does from her home.

-Later, we drive to Paro where we will meet and enjoy dinner with Dungtsho, an herbal medicine doctor.
+Later we drive to Thimphu, where we will meet and enjoy dinner with Dungtsho, an herbal medicine doctor.